-Fixed remuneration is comprised of base salary, salary sacrificed items and employer superannuation contributions, in line with statutory obligations.
+Fixed remuneration is comprised of base salary, salary sacrificed non-monetary benefits and employer superannuation contributions, in line with statutory obligations.

 Fixed remuneration is reviewed annually, taking into consideration the performance of the individual, business unit, and the Group as a whole.